Incognito95/COVID-19-Vaccines-World-Wide/README.md

 ### Context
-Data is collected daily from Our World in Data GitHub repository for covid-19, merged and uploaded.
+Data is collected daily from <a href="https://ourworldindata.org/" target="_blank">Our World in Data</a> GitHub repository for covid-19, merged and uploaded.

 Content
 <br>The data contains the following information: